 Server Requirements:

-- Ability to work in a fast-paced work environment and deliver orders in a timely manner.
+• Ability to work in a fast-paced work environment and deliver orders promptly.

 Job Summary

-At our restaurant, we pride ourselves on providing fresh food and excellent customer service.
-As a quickly growing company, we are looking to expand our staff with a new server position.
+Our restaurant prides itself on providing fresh food and excellent customer service.
+As a quickly growing company, we want to expand our staff with a new server position.

 If you have the customer service skills required to provide our high level of service requirements, apply for this appealing and beneficial serving position.

-We prioritize creating a caring and fun environment for our staff as well as our customers.
+We prioritize creating a caring and fun environment for our staff and customers.

 With opportunities to advance into managerial or marketing positions, we encourage and help our servers excel in their jobs and other aspects of their professional lives; apply to join our superstar team today.